|47 enquiries and complaints received and assessed|

 Enquiries and complaints

-Of the 47 enquiries and complaints received, 26 (55 per cent) were valid complaints that could be investigated under the IGA.
+Of the 47 enquiries and complaints received, 26 (55%) were valid complaints that could be investigated under the IGA.

 You can make a complaint to the ACMA if you have reason to believe that a prohibited interactive gambling service or an unlicensed regulated interactive gambling service is being provided to Australian customers or advertised in Australia.